Exchange-rate pass-through

 Exchange-rate pass-through (ERPT) is a measure of how responsive international prices are to changes in exchange rates.

 Formally, exchange-rate pass-through is the elasticity of local-currency import prices with respect to the local-currency price of foreign currency.
 It is often measured as the percentage change, in the local currency, of import prices resulting from a one percent change in the exchange rate between the exporting and importing countries.
 A change in import prices affects retail and consumer prices.
 When exchange-rate pass-through is greater, there is more transmission of inflation between countries.
 Exchange-rate pass-through is also related to the law of one price and purchasing power parity.
+Subsequent theoretical work has shown that the degree of pass-through also depends on the structure of vertically related markets, with the effect of an exchange-rate shock decomposing into a direct component and an indirect component working through imported-input costs; pass-through tends to be higher under vertical integration than under vertical separation.